April 29, 2026Ceren Kaya Akgün

 How to Build an AI Agent (No Code)

-Learn how to build an AI agent without writing code.
-Step-by-step: trigger, agent node, tools, persistent memory, MCP, and multi-agent orchestration in Heym.
+Build an AI agent without code: trigger, agent node, tools, persistent memory, MCP, and multi-agent orchestration in Heym, step by step.

 What is an AI agent?
 An AI agent is an autonomous software system that receives a goal, breaks it into steps, calls external tools to gather information or take actions, and produces a result without step-by-step human instruction.
 Unlike a simple chatbot, an AI agent decides which tools to use, in what order, based on the task at hand.